WEEK FIFTY ONE.

 25/52 // sometimes i wish she wouldn’t grow up. sometimes i think i should give up all this to just be there instead.

-25/52 // i don’t like to look at this photo. i remember feeling uncomfortable, and that felt wrong because i’m always comfortable there. only for the first time in my life, i didn’t want to be there. i was alone and i could feel it tugging at me.
+25/52 // i don’t like to look at this photo. for the first time in my life, i didn’t want to be there.

 25/52 // the birds felt like gospel in front of the moon at sunset. they allowed me seven shots before flittering off. and i wondered what it would be like to simply be that free.

-42/52 // i went to this spot for a little bird. and it was here that i put it together in my mind, waiting for the literal light. i strung together that my second light would be fading soon.
+42/52 // i went to this spot for a little bird. and it was here that i put it together in my mind, waiting for the literal light. i strung together all that would be fading soon.

 42/52 // this photo has never felt like mine. and i was right, about all of it.